mapbox/mapbox-gl-native/platform/ios/docs/guides/Data-Driven Styling.md

 There are three subclasses of `MGLStyleFunction`:

 * `MGLCameraStyleFunction` - For a style value that changes with zoom level.
 For example, you can make the radius of a circle to increase based on zoom level.
-In iOS SDK v3.4, a this was a `MGLStyleFunction`.
+In iOS SDK v3.4, this was a `MGLStyleFunction`.
 * `MGLSourceStyleFunction` - For a style value that changes with the attributes of a feature.
 You can adjust the radius of a circle based on the magnitude of an earthquake, for example.
 * `MGLCompositeStyleFunction` - For a style value that changes with both zoom level and attribute values.
 For example, you can add a circle layer where each circle has a radius based on both zoom level and the magnitude of an earthquake.

+The documentation for individual style properties will note which style functions are enabled for that property.

 ####Stops